Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Virasoro quantum geometry

 Consider first the ingredients needed in Eq.~\eqref{tb18}: $\bX,\bY$ are vector fields on the circle, the Lie algebra representation $\cu$ is the one in Eq.~\eqref{e27}, and $|h\rangle$ is the highest-weight state introduced in Eq.~\eqref{e217}.
 Fourier expanding $\cu(\bX),\cu(\bY)$ as in Eq.~\eqref{e28} and using the highest-weight conditions \eqref{e217} then yields

 where the respective components of the metric and the Berry curvature are

-That there are infinitely many such components reflects the fact that parameter space is infinite-dimensional.
-That all these components vanish when $m=0$ or $n=0$ reflects the fact that parameter space is a quotient \eqref{s125q}.
-Both the metric and the curvature are nondegenerate on the manifold \eqref{s125q} if $h>0$; by contrast, if $h=0$, the directions $m=\pm1$ become degenerate due to the vanishing factor $m^2-1$.
-This reflects the fact that the quantum geometry of coherent states \eqref{e218} is that of a coadjoint orbit \cite{Boya}---in the case at hand, an orbit of the Virasoro group.
-Finally, that the components \eqref{cG_cF_mn} are identical up to an absolute value of $m\in\ZZ$ in the metric (and a trivial rescaling) reflects the fact that the quantum geometry on the manifold \eqref{s125q} is K\"ahler, as is indeed the case for Virasoro coadjoint orbits \cite{Witten:1987ty,KhesinWendt:2009}.
+That there are infinitely many components reflects the fact that parameter space is infinite-dimensional.
+The components with $m=0$ or $n=0$ vanish, because parameter space is a quotient \eqref{s125q}.
+Both the metric and the curvature are nondegenerate on the manifold \eqref{s125q} if $h>0$; by contrast, if $h=0$, the directions $m=\pm1$ become degenerate due to the vanishing factor $m^2-1$ in Eq.~\eqref{cG_cF_mn}.\footnote{ The cancellation stems from the fact that the CFT vacuum $|0\rangle$ defined below Eq.~\eqref{e217} is invariant under the $\mathrm{SL}(2,\RR)$ group generated by $L_{-1}$, $L_0$, $L_1$, which is not true for a generic highest-weight state $|h\rangle$.
+We return to this in Sec.~\ref{Sec:SL2R}.} This is ultimately because the quantum geometry of coherent states \eqref{e218} is that of a coadjoint orbit \cite{Boya}---in the case at hand, an orbit of the Virasoro group \cite{Lazutkin, Kirillov, Witten:1987ty, Balog:1997zz}.
+Finally, that the components \eqref{cG_cF_mn} are identical up to an absolute value of $m\in\ZZ$ in the metric (and a trivial rescaling) reflects the fact that the quantum geometry on the manifold \eqref{s125q} is K\"ahler, as is indeed the case for Virasoro coadjoint orbits \cite{Kirillov:1987mn, Witten:1987ty, KhesinWendt:2009}.
+One specifically has $\cG(\bX,\bY) = \tfrac{1}{2}\cF(\bX,J\bY)$, where the complex structure $J$ maps each Fourier mode $\hat Y_n$ on $-i\sgn(n) \hat Y_n$.
 This K\"ahler property is also true for Bloch coherent states and squeezed states, of which our current setup is an infinite-dimensional analogue.